LunarLambda/quickterm.nvim/README.md

-# quickterm.nvim – Quick, reusable terminal buffer
+# quickterm.nvim – Quick, reusable terminal buffers

-Quickterm is a tiny Neovim plugin that allows you to quickly toggle a reusable terminal buffer.
+Quickterm is a small Neovim plugin that allows you to quickly manipulate reusable terminal buffers.

 ## Setup